 Open Rates Depend on Interest, Click-Through Rates Rely on Relevance

-The differences between industry marketing emails make sense: Emails from banking institutions often have more relevant, time-sensitive content — information that could impact a person’s investments, for example.
+There are differences in these statistics across industries.
+Emails from banking institutions, for example, often have more relevant, time-sensitive content —like information that could impact a person’s investments.
 Once opened, recipients may easily get the update they came for (no need to click).
 Recipients that actually open an email from say, their natural gas provider, may be more likely to click-through to their accounts to pay a bill, for example.

 “These numbers reveal that clicks are still driven by relevance, but opens are driven by interest.” – Skip Fidura, Strategy and Insight Director, dotmailer.

 Across the board, transactional emails (like an onboarding sequence) tend to have higher open and click rates versus informational emails (like periodic newsletters).
 Transactional emails, often triggered by an action a subscriber has taken and thus automatically deployed, will naturally be more relevant to the recipient.